-Assessment The assessment of students' outcomes will be carried out through a written exam The final grade for the entire course will be calculated as the average of the final grades obtained in the two modules.
-The mark for Module 2 will be assigned based on the final written exam and class/home individual/group exercises as well as participation and proactive attitude during classes.
-Assessment language English Evaluation criteria and criteria for awarding marks The final grade for the entire course will be calculated as the average of the final grades obtained in the two modules.
-The mark for Module 1 will be assigned based on the final written exam (100 %) Relevant for the written exam assessment are clarity of answers, mastery of language (with respect to teaching language), ability to summarize, evaluate, and establish relationships between topics; The mark for Module 2 will be assigned based on the final written exam (85%) and class/home individual/group exercises as well as participation and proactive attitude during classes (15%).
+Assessment The assessment of students' outcomes will be carried out through a written exam (60%) and the student presentation (40%) in the part of Advanced Ecosystem Restoration The mark for Module 2 will be assigned based on the final written exam and class/home individual/group exercises as well as participation and proactive attitude during classes.
+Assessment language English Evaluation criteria and criteria for awarding marks The final grade for the entire course will be the final grades obtained in the two modules.
+The mark will be defined through a written exam (60%) and the student presentation (40%) in the part of Advanced Ecosystem Restoration.
+Relevant for the exam assessment and the students' presentation, respectively, are clarity of answers, mastery of language (with respect to teaching language), ability to summarize, evaluate, and establish relationships between topics and critically reflect and interpret scientific research.
+Relevant for assessment of student presentations (seminar): ability to extract the key messages, creativity, skills in critical thinking, ability to summarize and interpret in own words

+The mark for Module 2 will be assigned based on the final written exam (85%) and class/home individual/group exercises as well as participation and proactive attitude during classes (15%).
 Relevant for the written exam assessment are clarity of answers, mastery of technical terminology, ability to choose and use correct appraisal methodologies, and evaluate; Relevant for the class/home assignments and exercises are accuracy, timeliness, clarity, and mastery of the technical terminology.
 Required readings Zerbe, S. (2019) Renaturierung von Ökosystemen im Spannungsfeld von Mensch und Umwelt.
 Ein interdisziplinäres Fachbuch.
-Springer (in press) Van Andel, J.; Aronson, J. (2012): Restoration ecology.
-The new frontier.
-2nd ed., Oxford, Blackwell Publ.
-Web-based materials from the international Society of Ecosystem Restoration (SER) Scientific papers provided in class Supplementary readings Additional scientific papers provided in class Teaching materials made available on the OLE e- learning platform
+Springer (currently under translation into English by Springer) Zerbe, S. (2022) Restoration of Multifunctional Cultural Landscapes.
+Merging Tradition and Innovation for a Sustainable Future.
+Landscape Series 30, Springer Scientific papers Supplementary readings Teaching materials made available on the OLE e- learning platform and in the Reserve Collection